Khalari: Infrastructure

 According to the District Census Handbook 2011, Ranchi, Khelari covered an area of 16.66 km^{2}.
 Among the civic amenities, it had 23 km roads with open drains, the protected water supply involved hand pump, uncovered well.
 It had 2,801 domestic electric connections, 24 road lighting points.
 Among the medical facilities, it had 1 hospital, 2 dispensaries, 2 health centres, 1 family welfare centre, 30 maternity and child welfare centres, 30 maternity homes, 1 nursing home, 4 medicine shops.
 Among the educational facilities it had 6 primary schools, 5 middle schools, 5 secondary schools, 1 senior secondary school, the nearest general degree college at Dakra.
 It had 1 non-formal educational centres (Sarva Siksha Abhiyan).
 Among the social, recreational and cultural facilities it had 1 stadium, 1 cinema theatre, 1 auditorium/ community hall, 2 public libraries, 1 reading room.
 Two important commodities it produced were cement and coal.
 It had the branch offices of 2 nationalised banks.

 Civic administration

 Police station

 There is a police station at Khalari.

 CD block HQ

 The headquarters of Khalari CD block are located at Khalari town.

 Economy

 The projects of the North Karanpura Area of Central Coalfields in North Karanpura Coalfield are: Churi underground, Dakra Bukbuka opencast, K.D.H. opencast, Karkatta opencast, Rohini opencast, Purnadih opencast.

 Transport

 State Highway 7 (Hazaribagh-Tandwa-Bijupada) passes through Khalari.

 There are stations at Ray and Khalari on the Barkakana-Son Nagar line.

-Khalari has a beautiful railway station which has important value for the people of Khelari and nearby area as many trains such as Palamou Express and Shaktipunj Express stop here.
+Khalari has a railway station which has value for the people of Khelari and nearby area as many trains such as Palamou Express and Shaktipunj Express stop here.
 Khelari is very well connected with Delhi, Ranchi, Kolkata, Dhanbad, Asansol, Daltonganj etc.